 Enjoy Our Parks And 10,000+ Minnesota Lakes

 Minneapolis is known as the city of lakes, and with 22 of them – there is a good reason.
 Any one of those lakes makes a great place to take the family for a picnic, take a canoe ride, or just to enjoy some sun.

-- Como Zoo: Located in St. Paul, this is one of two zoos in the area, and the only free one.
-Even though its free it still has a wide variety of wildlife – everything from polar bears to tigers and gorillas.
+- Como Zoo: Located in St. Paul, this is one of two zoos in the area and the only free one.
+Even though it’s free it still has a wide variety of wildlife – everything from polar bears to tigers and gorillas.
 One of the best free attractions in the cities.
 (FREE: donations accepted)

-- Marjorie McNeely Conservatory at Como Park: A beautiful indoor conservatory/greenhouse that houses a plethora of beautiful plants year round.
+- Marjorie McNeely Conservatory at Como Park: A beautiful indoor conservatory/greenhouse that houses a plethora of beautiful plants year-round.
 A great place to go in the winter if you’re getting cabin fever, just take a walk through the tropical plants section and you’ll be just fine (FREE: donations accepted)